Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-In the future you can access this list by running any command with `--help`.
+You can access this list by running any Snowflake CLI command with `--help`.

-Specifying a connection detail using cli flag always take precedence over any other source.
+Specifying a connection detail using cli flag always take precedence over any other source. (?)

 #### Using environment variables

-Other option to override connection details is to use environment variables.
-Snowflake recommends using this option
-for password or any other sensitive information, especially if you use Snowflake CLI on external systems like CI/CD pipelines.
+Another option for overriding connection details is to use environment variables.
+This option is recommended for passwords or any other sensitive information, especially if you use Snowflake CLI with external systems (e.g., CI/CD pipelines, etc.)

-For every connection detail there are two flags:
+For every connection field, there are two flags:

-1. Generic flag in form of `SNOWFLAKE_[KEY]`
+1. A generic flag in form of `SNOWFLAKE_[KEY]`

-2. Connection specific flag in form of `SNOWFLAKE_CONNECTIONS_[CONNECTION_NAME]_[KEY]`
+2. A connection-specific flag in form of `SNOWFLAKE_CONNECTIONS_[CONNECTION_NAME]_[KEY]`

 Connection specific flags take precedence over generic flags.

-To test it out you can test connection with role that don't exist, for example:
+Let's take a look at an example, where we test a connection with a role that doesn't exist in that Snowflake environment:

 ```bash
 SNOWFLAKE_ROLE=funny_role snow connection test
 ```

-If the role don't exist you should see error similar to this one
+If the role does not exist, you should see error similar the one below:

 ```console
 ╭─ Error ───────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ Invalid connection configuration.
 250001 (08001): None: Failed to connect to DB: myacc.snowflakecomputing.com:443.    │